composewell/streamly/README.md

 ```

 Isn't that magical?
 What's going on here?
 Streamly does not introduce any new
-abstractions, it just uses the standard abstractions like `Semigroup` or
+abstractions, it just uses standard abstractions like `Semigroup` or
 `Monoid` to combine monadic streams concurrently, the way lists combine a
 sequence of pure values non-concurrently.
-Therefore, the `foldMap` in the code
+The `foldMap` in the code
 above turns into a concurrent monoidal composition of a stream of `readdir`
 computations.